-Step by step we need to reduce our carbon emissions by 80% of 2005 levels while increasing our ability to draw carbon out of the atmosphere.
+Step by step we need to reduce our carbon emissions by 80% below 1990 levels while increasing our ability to draw carbon out of the atmosphere.
 This means we are heading into a clean energy economy using solar, wind and geothermal to create at least 75% of our energy instead of the 75% of coal and fossil fuel that we use now.
 We also need to plant and protect our green spaces, meadows, wetlands and forests which absorb a lot of CO2 while providing oxygen.
 Increasing soil carbon through grassland restoration could also have a significant impact on the future of global health.

 What is The Precautionary Principle?

 If you think there is even a remote possibility of something as catastrophic as climate change shouldn't you take precautions.
 If your still not convinced climate change is a problem even after all these storms and fires and if you still think the majority of the scientific community has it wrong, that does not preclude you from proceeding cautiously.
 Just like humans the planet needs us to be cautious with its health.
 Taking care of it also takes care of yourself and your family.

 Step by step we can reach our goal!

 Incremental progress made regularly can get us to our goal.
 If the entire energy landscape made annual progress, reducing climate-warming gases like CO2 by 5% a year, we could achieve a carbon balance.
 Steps in energy efficiency, new clean technology, taxation, carbon pricing, and conservation, as well as everyday savings with less food and material waste all add up to make a collective big difference.

 We have already made progress.